 How is it made?

 In this room, listeners need to compare various sounds, and the differences between the sounds can be very small.
 Consequently, we need a room where differences are not hidden by background noise or masked by room acoustic artefacts.
 For research and enterprise work, it is important that the room can meet the stringent requirements of international standards.

 A ‘room within a room’ construction stops noise getting in.
 The room is made with heavy brick walls, reinforced concrete inner and outer roofs and double, heavy acoustic doors with rubber seals.
 The room is built on a mineral wool slab to reduce vibrations through the foundations.
 This construction doesn’t just make conditions in the listening room ideal for testing, it also prevents noise leaking out and disturbing others in the Newton Building.

-At low frequency, standing wave modes in a small rooms cause problems, because the modes ring, distorting the sound.
+At low frequencies, standing wave modes in a small room cause problems, because the modes ring, distorting the sound.
 By carefully choosing room dimensions, and using resonant absorbers, the audible effects of these modes are controlled.

 At mid and high frequencies, absorbers and diffusers are used to control the acoustic.
 Absorption and diffusion are used to treat the first order reflection paths from the walls, ceiling and floor.
 By delaying and attenuating the first reflections which meet the listener, the room appears bigger than it really is, removing the small ‘boxy’ sound.

 The idea is not to make a completely dead room, like an anechoic chamber, because the room is meant to replicate a flawless living room and so should have a little reverberance.
 This is why diffusers are used alongside absorbers.